-The US Bureau of Reclamation operates the Yakima Project, which supplies irrigation water to most of the basin's agriculture.
+The US Bureau of Reclamation operates the Yakima Project, which supplies irrigation water to most of the basin’s agriculture, approximately 464,000 acres.
 Water is stored in the 5 large reservoirs (Kecheelus, Kachess, Cle Elum, Rimrock and Bumping Lakes) and released to supply irrigation diversions throughout the basin.